Mental health issues in asylum seekers and refugees

 Tel: 0151 728 9340

 They work with refugee and asylum-seeking families who are struggling to deal with their experiences of persecution and exile.
-The project offers psychotherapy to parents and children alongside working on the land at our allotment site.
-Each family is offered a piece of land, tools, horticultural and psychotherapeutic support, practical support, signposting to other services and individual, family and group support meetings at our Toxteth base.
+The project offers psychotherapy to parents and children alongside working on the land at their allotment site.
+Each family is offered a piece of land, tools, horticultural and psychotherapeutic support, practical support, signposting to other services and individual, family and group support meetings at the Toxteth base.

 PSS - Asylum Seekers and Refugee Counselling Services